IQSS/dataverse/scripts/zipdownload/README.md

 bottleneck is in a sense irrelevant.
-On a very fast system, with the files stored on a very fast local RAID, the bottleneck for most users will likely shift to the speed of their internet connection to the Dataverse.
-Bottom line is, downloading this multi-file compressed stream will take a long time no matter how you slice it.
+On a very fast system, with the files stored on a very fast local RAID, the bottleneck for most users will likely shift to the speed of their internet connection to the server.
+The bottom line is, downloading this multi-file compressed stream will take a long time no matter how you slice it.
 So this hack addresses it by moving the task outside Payara, where it's not going to hog any threads.